A full-time student is one who is matriculated and meets the conditions for each term noted below:

 Individual graduate programs may set guidelines on research enrollments, including which academic milestones should be passed before enrolling in 992/993/994.
 Once students successfully defend their dissertation or thesis or complete their thesis substitute, no further research enrollments are necessary or permissible, and graduation should not be delayed.

-Effective fall 2014, all 992/993/994 courses will be corrected to be similarly named following university guidelines and hold fixed credit hours at 3.0, thereby always conferring full-time status.
+All 992/993/994 courses are similarly named following university guidelines and hold fixed credit hours at 3.0, thereby always conferring full-time status.

 Students should contact the Office of Scholarships and Student Aid with questions about full-time status for financial aid purposes.